★★★★★

 Muscle knots consist of a whole bunch of muscle fibers.
 Knots cause decreased blood flow, oxygen, and nutrients in the area.
 This can lead to a buildup of toxins and waste.

 So, are the knots in the neck and shoulders related or is it a coincidence?
 It's not a coincidence.
-They are related thanks to the trapezius muscle.
+They are related thanks to the trapezius muscles.

 The trapezius muscle extends from the base of the skull, down the middle of the back, and sideways to the shoulder.
 You have two trapezius muscles - one on the right and one on the left.